vhda/verilog_systemverilog.vim/README.md

 ## Other Vim addons helpful for Verilog/SystemVerilog

+### Verilog Instance
+[verilog-instance.vim][verilog-instance] creates SystemVerilog port instantiation from port declaration.
+Works on modules, tasks, functions and all other similar structures.

 ### Matchit

 This addon allows using <kbd>%</kbd> to jump between matching keywords as Vim already